hylo-lang/hylo/Docs/GenericDispatch.md

 }
 ```

-For `f1` to use this specialized implementation, it would need to be
+For `f1` to use this specialized implementation, there are two possibilities:

-passed a specialized witness table for `Y<Int>`'s conformance to
+1. `f1` would need to be passed a specialized witness table for
-`Equatable`, different from the one for `Y<Bool>` or `Y<String>`.
-That
+   `Y<Int>: Equatable` that is different from the one for `Y<Bool>` or
-in turn would imply that `f`'s separately-compiled implementation
+   `Y<String>`.
+That, in turn, would imply that `f`'s
-needs to look up the witness table for `Y<T>` dynamically based on
+   separately-compiled implementation needs to look up the witness
+   table for `Y<T>: Equatable` dynamically based on the type of `x`.

+2. The `equals` entry in the generic `Y<T>: Equatable` witness
+   table—the one that applies for all `T`s—would need to perform some
-the type of `x`.
-It can be done, but because the lookup key is
+   kind of dynamic dispatch based on the type of `x`.
-a pair (*trait*, *type*), and both types and traits can be added
-arbitrarily, this lookup is much more expensive than looking up a
-requirement implementation in a witness table.

 ## Overlapping Conformances

 The above is just one simple example of a cluster of issues that can
 arise when conformance declarations overlap.
 Two conformance
 declarations overlap when, *taken separately*, each one could imply
 the conformance of a particular type to a given trait.
-These issues
+Because of
+visibility boundaries,
+%%
+The hardest
-can include ambiguities that are only discovered at runtime:
+problems to deal with are ambiguities that are only discovered at
+runtime:

 ```hylo
 trait P {}